zowe/zowe.github.io/download.md

           </div>
           <div class="card-body">
             <h5 class="card-title">Zowe Explorer</h5>
-            <p class="card-text">Zowe Explorer vNext enables you to adopt the team configuration file, recently
+            <p class="card-text">Zowe Explorer v2.0 enables you to adopt the team configuration file, recently
               developed by the Zowe CLI Squad, to make profile management more centralized and much simpler.</p>
-            <p class="card-text">To download the V2 preview version of the FTP extension, click <b>Zowe Explorer vNext
+            <p class="card-text">To download the V2 version of the FTP extension, click <b>Zowe Explorer vNext
                 release</b>.</p>
             <p class="card-text">You can download the <em>.vsix</em> files directly from the GitHub release page with
               the tag <b>"Pre-release"</b>.
 Separate downloads are available for Zowe Explorer and Zowe Explorer